Climdyn/qgs/documentation/source/files/user_guide.rst

 2.1 Two different computational methods and three different geophysical components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Two different methods are available to configure the models, related to two different methods of computing the inner products between the functions of the spatial basis of qgs:
+Two different methods are available to configure qgs, related to two different methods of computing the inner products between its spatial `basis functions`_:

-1. **Symbolic:** It is the main way to specify the basis.
-The user can specify an arbitrary base of functions on which the model's partial differential equations will be projected.
+1. **Symbolic:** It is the main way to specify the `basis`_.
+The user can specify an arbitrary basis of functions on which the model's partial differential equations will be projected.
 Depending on the dimension of the model version and on the computing power available, it might take a while to initialize.
-2. **Analytic:** A legacy way of specifying the model version, in which the basis of functions are composed only of Fourier modes described in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)` and is thus limited in term of modelling capacity.
+2. **Analytic:** The old method to specify the model version, in which the basis of functions are composed only of `Fourier modes`_ described in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)` and is thus limited in term of modelling capacity.
 It is nevertheless the fastest way since it relies on analytic formulas derived in :cite:`user-DDV2016` to compute the basis functions.

 There are also three different geophysical components presently available in qgs:

-1. **Atmosphere:** This component is mandatory and provides a two-layer `quasi-geostrophic`_ atmosphere.
+1. **Atmosphere:** This component is mandatory and provides a two-layers `quasi-geostrophic`_ atmosphere.
 See :ref:`files/model/atmosphere:Atmospheric component` for more details.
 2. **Ocean:** This component provides a `shallow-water`_ active oceanic layer.
 See :ref:`files/model/ocean:Oceanic component` for more details.
 3. **Ground:** This component provides a simple model for the ground (orography + heat exchange).
-It is activated by default if only the atmospheric component is defined, but then with only the orography (no heat exchange).
+It is present by default if only the atmospheric component is defined, but then with only the orography being activated (no heat exchange).

 The components needed by the user and their parameters have to be defined by instantiating a :class:`~.params.QgParams` object.
-Creating this object, initializing these components and setting the parameters of the model is the subject of the next sections.
+How to create this object, initialize these components and set the parameters of the model is the subject of the next sections.

 2.2 Initializing qgs
 ^^^^^^^^^^^^^^^^^^^^